 Tom Hooper, director of The King’s Speech has taken on the task.
 Needless to say, my anticipation was high.
 Like I say I have fond memories of seeing the show on Broadway, as well as four more times on stage and reading the unabridged version of Hugh’s novel.
-I have lost count of how many times I have listened to the soundtrack (Les Miserables Complete Symphonic Recording), so yeah…I know ALL the lyrics.
+I have lost count of how many times I have listened to the soundtrack (Les Miserables Complete Symphonic Recording), yeah…I know ALL the lyrics.

 When I heard that they were making a movie of my beloved Les Mis, I was worried.
-I thought back to the fiasco of A Chorus Line movie (eek!), the unfulfilled promise of Tim Burton’s Sweeney Todd and countless other movie musicals where the director tired to expand the or otherwise ‘jazz up’ the stage version to fill up the big screen.
+I thought back to the fiasco of A Chorus Line movie (eek!), the unfulfilled promise of Tim Burton’s Sweeney Todd and countless other movie musicals where the director tried to expand the or otherwise ‘jazz up’ the stage version to fill up the big screen.

 Fortunately, director Tom Hooper knew better.
 The changes he made to the lyrics and to the plot were often additions for the original novel and were quite minor.
-Also Boublil and Schoenberg wrote a the supplemental music and an additional song, called Suddenly.
+Also, Boublil and Schoenberg wrote a supplemental music and an additional song, called Suddenly.
 (Got to have something for that Original Song nomination.)

 This is my review of Les Miserables.
 There are spoilers and lots of them.